Don't miss our next Open Day on Saturday 14 March 2020 – register now!

 Aim |

-This is an integrative module allowing you to develop management consulting skills and apply their learning in a practical manner.
-You will work in their consulting teams and will role-play as a management consulting team, competing against the other teams.
+This is an integrative module allowing students to develop management consulting skills and apply their learning in a practical manner.
+It will use the insights generated through the Effective Cross-Cultural Management module to explore the cultural nuances of the company/national culture relevant to the case company.
+Students will work in their consulting teams and will role-play as a management consulting team, competing against the other teams.
 All teams will address the same business challenge: a genuine business issue in a particular company.
-You will have a set of taught sessions on the ‘art and craft’ of management consulting.
+Students will have a set of taught sessions on the ‘art and craft’ of management consulting.
 In parallel, they will work with their consulting teams to address the case company business challenge.
-They will have three weeks to understand the problem; gather the relevant data; use appropriate tools/frameworks and propose innovative, pragmatic and achievable solutions |
+They will engage with the problem; gather the relevant data; use appropriate tools/frameworks and propose innovative, pragmatic and achievable solutions. |

 Syllabus |

-This module comprises conceptual knowledge about the foundations of management consulting and practical knowledge developed through a real-life case exercise.
-The module includes teaching sessions focused on the following Consulting skills Consulting process |
+This module comprises conceptual knowledge about the foundations of management consulting and practical knowledge developed through a consulting project for a real organization which every year is chosen by the module leader.
+The module includes teaching and feedback sessions focused on the following: Consulting skills Consulting process |

 Intended learning outcomes |